Guilty plea at Malta hearing, 3 years after journalist's murder | DW | 23.02.2021

 Vincent Muscat declared himself guilty on Tuesday at a pre-trial hearing in Malta over the killing of anti-corruption journalist and blogger Daphne Caruana Galizia.

-Galizia was killed in a car bombing near her home village in October 2017.
+Galizia was killed in a car bombing near her home village of Bidnija in October 2017.

 Brothers George and Alfred Degiorgio, also accused of procurring, planting and detonating the bomb, remained silent despite Muscat's plea, "their faces betraying no expression," reported the Times of Malta (TM) newspaper.